kentra/Autocert-PanOS/README.md

 # letsencrypt_domeneshop_paloalto

+This project is a heavily modified fork of https://github.com/psiri/letsencrypt_paloalto.
+Credit to the original author for foundational work.

 This project automates the process of obtaining Let's Encrypt SSL certificates using Certbot for domains managed by Domeneshop and deploying them to Palo Alto Networks firewalls.

 ## Features